technoalli3/ultimatetools/README.md

 - `;` key: Toggle between shearing plant blocks (leaves, grass, etc) versus just breaking it.

 *You can modify keybinds in the default Minecraft keybind menu*

+## Recipes
+The ultimate tools follow the same format for all 6 tiers, with minor variations in stone and wooden recipes.